philsec-cloud/Azure--Cloud-learning/Azure Directory Services.md

 # Microsoft Entra ID and Domain Services: Implementation Notes

 Today, I revisited the **Azure Directory Services** module on [Microsoft Learn](https://learn.microsoft.com), reinforcing my understanding of Microsoft Entra ID and Microsoft Entra Domain Services.
-This markdown summarizes practical implementation considerations and use cases, building on my prior learning.
-I completed the module in about **6 minutes**, earning **100 XP**.
+This is a summary of practical implementation considerations and use cases, building on my prior learning.
 Below are my key takeaways from this exploration.

 ## Overview of Microsoft Entra ID and Domain Services